 - Tales of the Abyss features an extremely detailed prophecy that dictates the game's plot.
 It's always correct, and there's an entire religion built around following it.
 It's called the Score, and part of the overarching story is trying to escape it, because it predicts the end of the world.
 The game is also extremely clever about letting you think that you've managed to Screw Destiny, only to yank it back again and reveal that you've been following the Score's path all along.

 - The protagonist of the Hitman series, No. 47, is a clone who has been genetically engineered and conditioned for his entire life to be the perfect assassin.
-Although he is a relatively sympathetic Hitman with a Heart who desperately wants not to be an assassin and often feels guilty about the crimes he has committed (even attempting to retire at the beginning of the second game in the series), he finds it impossible to go against his genetics & conditioning, and continues to carry out assassinations.
+Although he is a relatively sympathetic Hitman with a Heart who desperately wants not to be an assassin and often feels guilty about the crimes he has committed (even attempting to retire at the beginning of Silent Assassin), he finds it impossible to go against his genetics & conditioning, and continues to carry out assassinations.

-- Max Payne 2 is entirely linear, with No Sidepaths, No Exploration, No Freedom (although there are two Multiple Endings depending on difficulty level).
-It also features numerous ruminations upon the nature of free will and destiny, with several of the characters debating whether they truly have agency of their own or if their actions are simply pre-determined.
+- Max Payne 2: The Fall of Max Payne is entirely linear, with No Sidepaths, No Exploration, No Freedom (although there are two Multiple Endings depending on difficulty level).
+It also features numerous ruminations upon the nature of free will and destiny, with several of the characters debating whether they truly have agency of their own or if their actions are simply pre-determined (see the page quote).